A Compelling Title

 LinkedIn is a popular social network for professionals.
 Use it to engage with both prospective members and clients as well as prospective employees.
 This platform is ideal for sharing knowledge and for building relationships.

-• Update your page regularly with a variety of content.
+Update your page regularly with a variety of content.
 Include your blogs, images, and videos.
 Be sure to reply to comments on your status.
-Target your organic updates to specific audience by specifying a target audience within LinkedIn.
+Target your organic updates to specific audiences by specifying a target audience within LinkedIn.

-• Use LinkedIn Groups.
-Consider creating your own group and join other relevant groups to participate in discussion to demonstrate leadership.
+Use LinkedIn Groups.
+Consider creating your own group and joining other relevant groups to participate in discussions to demonstrate leadership.

-• Consider LinkedIn Advertising.
-Sponsored updates are a form of LinkedIn advertising that are a great way to promote your valuable content to a very precise target audience based on clearly defined and up-to-date demographic information.
+Consider LinkedIn advertising.
+Sponsored updates are a form of LinkedIn advertising that is a great way to promote your valuable content to a very precise target audience based on clearly defined and up-to-date demographic information.

 An important part of leveraging social media for your club is to understand what conversations are happening online and recognizing when you should respond.
 Here are some helpful tools you can use to monitor your club and industry mentions in social media: